rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 Materials sent to the LSC must be appropriately sized for storage there; LSC shelving is 36" x 53.25".

 * All standard sized containers that meet the minimum housing guidelines can be sent to the LSC.
-* For 16x20" and 20x24" boxes, it is preferred to use 3" high boxes for materials that will be sent to the LSC.
+* Oversized flat boxes up to 28x22x3" can be sent.
-* Scroll boxes up to 4x4x48" can be sent to the LSC.
+* For oversized flat boxes larger than 28x22x3", you must ask LSC staff.Scroll boxes up to 4x4x48" can be sent to the LSC.
 [See 10.8.4.7 for more information on scroll boxes.](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#10847-scroll-boxes)
 * Phonograph boxes 13x13x6" may be sent to the LSC.
 (Phonograph boxes 17x17x6" cannot be sent to the LSC and must be stored onsite.)
-* Oversized flat boxes up to 28x22x3" can be sent.
-* For oversized flat boxes larger than 28x22x3", you must ask LSC staff.
-* XOP folders up to 49x36" (to be stored in the flat file drawers at the LSC, which are 50x37").
+* XOP folders up to 49x36" may be sent to the LSC (to be stored in the flat file drawers at the LSC, which are 50x37").

 ### 13.4.5 Basic Minimum Description Guidelines